yugabyte/yugabyte-db/docs/content/preview/faq/comparisons/amazon-dynamodb.md

 ## Costs

 **YugabyteDB**: Costs depend on your infrastructure if self-hosted or based on usage if managed.
-It offers better cost control since you can optimize based on your hardware and deployment choices.
-Being open source, the software itself doesn’t have inherent costs.
+It offers better cost control as you can optimize based on your hardware and deployment choices.
+Being open source, the software itself doesn't have inherent costs.

 **DynamoDB**: Costs are based on the number of read and write requests, storage, and optional features like backups.
-It’s cost-effective if your workload is predictable, but on-demand pricing can get expensive with sudden traffic spikes.
+It's cost-effective if your workload is predictable, but on-demand pricing can get expensive with sudden traffic spikes.

 ## Learn more